-- 62. Topography.
-Patuakhali Pourashava area is located on the southern part of the Bengal Basin marking a part of Barishal Gravity High.
+- 61. Topography.
+Bakerganj Pourashava area is located on the southern part of the Bengal Basin marking a part of Barishal Gravity High.
 The sedimentary layers are mostly horizontal to sub-horizontal and are free from major tectonic deformation in the fore deep area covering the central part of the basin and this is expressed as river to delta plain topography of the land.
-From topographic analysis using the Digital Elevation Model (DEM) concept it has been found that the Reduced Levels (RLs) inside the region are low, varying from 0.96 to2.23 m.
-The ground level of the entire region is higher than the low tidal water levels observed in Mirjaganj (Payra River). - 63.
-Patuakhali Pourashava is same as other Pourashavas (which are on low-floodplain land) in Bangladesh.
+From topographic analysis using the Digital Elevation Model (DEM) concept it has been found that the Reduced Levels (RLs) inside the region are low, varying from 0.96 to 2.23 m.
+The ground level of the entire region is higher than the low tidal water levels observed in Bakerganj (Tulatali River Srimonto River). - 62.
+Bakerganj Pourashava is same as other Pourashavas (which are on low-floodplain land) in Bangladesh.
 Pourashava is mainly medium-high land except some low-lying strips, canals and river.
-The Golachipa River flows on the part of eastern boundary line while the Payra River flows on the western boundary line and these two rivers connected by the Laukathi River that flows on the part of the northern boundary line of the Pourashava.
-The land elevation adjacent to the rivers is varied within 1.5 meter to 3 meter.
-Steep slope (about

-90° angle) of the side wall of the river is prominent.
+The Tulatoli River flows on the part of northern boundary line and eastern boundary line from north to south of the Paurashava.
+A sharp meandering is being formed on the northeastern point of the Paurashava and it is outside the Ward No. 5 and adjacent to the Ward No. 6.
+The land elevation of the Ward No. 6, adjacent to the river is varied within 1.5 meter to 3 meter.
+Steep slope (about 90° angle) of the side wall of the river adjacent to the Ward No. 6 is prominent.
 Alignment of khals and natural channels are in somewhere 1.0 meter to 2.5 meter high than the normal river water.

-64. Geology: Barishal Division has been built on the plane surface area of stream deposits, delta plain deposits and flood plain deposits.
+(Source: Bakerganj Paurashava Master Plan: 2011-2031). - 63.
+Geology: Barishal district has been built on the plane surface area of stream deposits, delta plain deposits and flood plain deposits (Geological Survey of Bangladesh, 2017).
 The district is covered with alluvial sediments.
-Patuakhali District in Barishal Division is located at the Lower Ganga Delta.
+Barishal District is located at the Lower Ganga Delta.
 The Ganges delta is formed by the confluence of the Ganges (local name Padma), Brahmaputra (Jamuna), and Meghna rivers and their respective tributaries.
 The Ganges unites with the Jamuna (main channel of the Brahmaputra) and later joins the Meghna, finally flowing into the Bay of Bengal.
 The Ganges Delta and its surroundings are one of the largest alluvial plains in the world.
 It faces the Bay of Bengal and rivers flowing in the low land take their source from the Himalayan mountains.
 The deposition of sediments was vastly controlled by quaternary sea level fluctuation, climatic conditions and tectonic activities (Umitsu 1987).
 The Bengal Basin was filled with sediments of Tertiary and Quaternary age (Morgan and McIntire1959; Umitsu 1985, 1987, 1993).
 Mainly the Ganges deltaic deposits of Late Holocene to recent age cover the study area.
-The modern deltaic plain in the western Bengal Basin can be divided into two regions; the Upper Delta plain of meander belts of the Ganges-Bhagirathi rivers in the north; and the lower delta plain with numerous tidal creeks in the south (Das et. al. 1996).
+The modern deltaic plain in the western Bengal Basin can be divided into two regions: the Upper Delta plain of meander belts of the Ganges-Bhagirathi rivers in the north; and the lower delta plain with numerous tidal creeks in the south (Das et. al. 1996).
 The lower deltaic plain, formed in Pleistocene-Holocene time, is characterized by the presence of an extensive clay layer of varying thickness (15-76 m) which is underlain by silt, sand, and gravel (Deshmukh and Goswami 1973).
-Figure 5 geological map of the region.